globulus/swiftui-pull-to-refresh/README.md

 * Customizable progress indicator, with a default `RefreshActivityIndicator` spinner that works on any SwiftUI version.
 * Specify refresh operation and choose when it ends.
 * Support for Swift 5.5 `async` blocks.
-* Compatibility `refreshCompat` modifier to deliver uniform behaviour across all SwiftUI versions.
+* Compatibility `refreshCompat` modifier to deliver a drop-in replacement for iOS 15 `refreshable`.

 ## Installation